HengYiLee/Digital-Portfolio/Functionality.md

 When classes are picked, there will be an option which is titled "More Information" which has general information.
 In this tab, there would be text which would say the lunch you would have ("A", "B", "C", "D") and on which day that lunch period would be (A-Day, B-Day).
 For example, if I have IB History of the Americas during third period, then in the "More Information" tab I could find the lunch which that day has which is an A-Day.

 ### QA
+To make sure the quality of displaying what lunch each class has is good, we can get user inputs about the clarity of our design in getting the information of the lunch cooresponding with the class.
+Also, when it comes to displaying which lunch a class has, we need to make sure that the lunches shown actually correspond with the actual lunches.
+For example: If a user were to have AP Chemistry and "B" lunch, the notification should show "A-Day Lunch is "B" lunch", other classes or lunches such as AP Biology, or "D" lucnh aren't in that notification.
+This clarity is important so that users dont get confused and end up going to lunch at the wrong time.
+Regular user testing would be helpful for this feature.

 # Feature 9